MunDo12138/My_Portfolio/README.md

 - 🔭 Currently working on innovative web and mobile applications
 - 🌱 Always learning and exploring new technologies
-- 💼 IT Analyst with strong development background
+- 💼 IT Analyst with development background
 - 🎯 Focused on creating user-centric applications
 - 📍 Based in [Your Location]